rupertwh/bmplib/API-full.md

 Reasons to use this function:

-- You know that bmplib's default of 'black'=1 is wrong, and you want to set it to 0.
+- You know that bmplib's default assumption of 'black'=1 is wrong, and you want to set it to 0.
 (In that case, please also drop a note on github.)
 - You don't care either way, but you want to be sure to get consistent behaviour, in case bmplib's default is ever changed in light of new information/documentation.